opentaps/open-climate-investing/book/New-Asset-Classes.md

 Liquidity risk: If these are long term projects, will you be able to sell them when you need money for something else?
 If you are planning to finance them, how will your funding counterparty mark your positions for collateral?

 Early days - Lots of different standards.
 Eventually market will converge either to the government compliance standards or large private sector ones.
 Will your project make it?

+Compliance carbon credits: Understanding the government regulations.
+For example: Europe's overallocation of credits.
+China's emissions intensity standard.
+Expanding to new sectors.
+Push back against financial investors and speculators.

+Voluntary carbon credits: Very heterogeneous market, over the counter, illiquid.
+TSVCM recommends futures contract but look just at the Gold Standard marketplace, Ecosystems Marketplace survey -- there is such a big range a futures market won't cover much of it.
+Also see the BCT -- exactly the cheapest offsets got tokenized.

+Voluntary carbon offsets market prizes novelty, pays up for unusual project types.
+Once technology hits mainstream questions about additionality plus supply pushes down the values.
+There is a period between when the technology is mature and market ready and when offset standards start to rein back issuance -- Renewable energy: [2016 paper](https://ec.europa.eu/clima/system/files/2017-04/clean_dev_mechanism_en.pdf) pointed out most CDM projects were not additional.
+In 2021 Verra and Gold Standard modified their renewable energy methodology to exclude projects which are not in the lowest income countries.
+During this period lots of potential supply ("free money") will push down prices.

+## Investment

 Some general recommendations: